Garage Flooring & Epoxy Floor Coating FAQs

 d.
 Mechanical methods: You can use a rotary type sander or diamond grinder to prepare your floor.
 These types of tools are available at most tool rental places.
 If using a grinder rent a good quality grinder with at least dual heads equipped with 20 grit diamond blades.
 If a Vac System is available with the grinder we recommend using it.
 It will minimize the dust.
 Do not try a shop vac since they will simply clog up after a few minutes of use.
 Make sure to vacuum well after this step as sanding or grinding creates a lot of dust.
 If possible do a light etching to remove any leftover dust.

 e.
 Oily/greasy floors: No standard coating can stick to an oily floor.
-We carry an excellent Oil/Grease Emulsifier which converts oil and petroleum products into a soapy solution which gets rinsed away.
 If your floor is oil soaked and/or stained, after degreasing and etch, check with the water drop test to see if still beading or if the water displays a rainbow color.
 You may need to degrease and etch several times to remove oil stains, they can be very stubborn and difficult to remove.
 Another effective method is to clean oil stains with Tide Detergent, scrub some Tide into the stain and then scrub some dilute muriatic acid into the Tide, the stain should start bubbling out.
 You may have to do it more than once.
 Make sure that after using any cleaning agent that you rinse and clean the spots thoroughly with TSP to remove any cleaning residues.
 Some stains are impossible to remove, if all of the above has failed, then you need to use our Oil Stop Primer which is a special primer designed to stick to oily floors.
 This is an excellent product that is patent-pending.